Paddy Power - Not Recommended

 Paddy Power are a Marmite bookmaker, you will either love them or hate them.
 There is certainly no middle ground and I guarantee you will have an opinion either way.

-The betting site is Ireland’s biggest, and now also a major player in world betting and gaming since merging with Betfair in 2016.
+The betting site is Ireland’s biggest, and now also a major player in world betting and gaming since merging with Betfair in 2016 and eventually becoming part of Flutter.
 Their sense of humour appeals to a certain type of punter, not taking themselves, or anything else for that matter, too seriously, and always ready to poke some good natured fun at whoever has earned it.

 With huge resources the online bookie is able to provide massive market range and depth with all the features you would expect including streaming, cash out, cash betting, free bet clubs and more.
 Their coverage of Irish sports is predictably stronger than almost anywhere else, and they are also famous for their specials.